loveencounterflow/coffee-script/README.md

 [EcmaScript 6 (ES6, dubbed 'Harmony')](http://wiki.ecmascript.org/doku.php?id=harmony:generators), we have a
 Python-like `yield` keyword in JavaScript.
 Yeah!

-That's really cool 'cause, y'know, `yield` brings generators, and generators are cool for—you guessed it—asynchronous programming.
+That's really cool: **asynchronous programming and generators are a natural match**.

 Unfortunately, it's not looking as if [CoffeeScript](https://github.com/jashkenas/coffee-script) in its official incarnation is
-[going to support `yield` any time soon](https://github.com/jashkenas/coffee-script/wiki/FAQ#unsupported-features), which is a shame since it has already landed in NodeJS—which relies on V8, and the V8 team is known to be rather conservative with features (which is understandable when your aim is to build the fastest *and* the most compatible JavaScript engine).
+[going to support `yield` any time soon](https://github.com/jashkenas/coffee-script/wiki/FAQ#unsupported-features), which is a shame since it has already landed in NodeJS.
+So i patched together this CoffeeScript fork that bends the parsing rules somewhat, with the result that this version supports 'starred function syntax' and the `yield` statement.
+See below for details.

 ## TL;DR

 The impatient may want to scroll down to the section on [Suspension](#suspension), where i demonstrate how to write serialized asynchronous function calls.
-Don't miss out on the [disclaimers](#implementation-status) either—this is new, this is hot, this may need some experience and patience on your part to get working right.
+Be sure to read the [disclaimers](#implementation-status)—this is rather new stuff, not yet main stream, so there will be rough edges.

 **Table of Contents**